 Overview and Contact Information

-The American Orthopaedic Foot & Ankle Society (AOFAS) is a medical specialty society comprised of more than 2,300 orthopaedic specialists who specialize in the care of patients with injuries, diseases, and other conditions of the foot and ankle.
-AOFAS
+The American Orthopaedic Foot & Ankle Society (AOFAS) is an international medical society of more than 2,400 orthopaedic surgeons and allied health practitioners who specialize in the diagnosis and treatment of injuries, diseases, and other conditions of the foot and ankle.
+Through education, research, and advocacy, AOFAS mobilizes our members and the healthcare community to improve patient care.

 and control, including without limitation, personal data of individuals within the European Union (EU) and the European Economic Area (EEA).
 For residents of the EU or the EEA, we are the controller of the processing of your data and our processes